NeVeSpl/NTypewriter/readme.md

 Ntypwriter does not listen for changes in your custom config file with custom functions.
 The Config file is read only once when you open a new editor window in VS. This will be changed in the future, but is not a priority.

 Not all built in Scriban functions are available in templates.

-### Change log

-0.1.0 - introduces local configuration that can be used inside template file, to achieve that some breaking changes were made to the structure of global configuration file